Swagger for API Documentation

 • Interactivity: Swagger's documentation provides an interactive interface where developers can execute API calls, making the learning curve less steep.

-Getting Started with Swagger
+Getting Started with Swagger API

 To start using Swagger for documenting your API, follow these steps: